 See this video from the FHWA for more information on what qualifies as a Commercially Useful Function.

-For more information on good faith efforts, as well as information on what sort of work satisfies the commercially useful function requirement of DBE goals, read the Commercially Useful Function Checklist on the ADOT website.
+For more information on good faith efforts, as well as information on what sort of work satisfies the commercially useful function requirement of DBE goals, read the FHWA Tips on Evaluating a CUF on the Guide and Resources.